openstack-archive/networking-spp/doc/source/installation.rst

   [[post-config|/$Q_PLUGIN_CONF_FILE]]
   [ml2]
-  type_drivers=vxlan,flat            # 'flat' must be added in addition to VM operation network (vxlan is an example). mechanism_drivers=linuxbridge,spp  # 'spp' must be added in addition to VM operation network (linuxbridge is an example).
+  type_drivers=vxlan,flat,vlan       # add 'flat' and 'vlan' if necessary, in addition to VM operation network (vxlan is an example). mechanism_drivers=linuxbridge,spp  # 'spp' must be added in addition to VM operation network (linuxbridge is an example).

   [ml2_type_flat]
-  flat_networks=phys1,phys2          # specify physical networks for SPP. the value is an example.
+  flat_networks=phys1                # specify physical networks for SPP flat type network. the value is an example.

+  [ml2_type_vlan]
+  network_vlan_ranges=phys2:400:499  # specify parameters for SPP vlan type network. the value is an example.

 Compute node
 ============